Krawik01/MARITIME_PORT_MANAGEMENT_APPLICATION/README.md

 # MARITIME_PORT_MANAGEMENT_APPLICATION
-A console application for port management with container ships.
+A console application to manage a port with container ships.
 In this application we are able to manage the creation and delivery of new containers.
+It is possible to create ships, load them, send them on a cruise and unload them to a transshipment wagon or to a warehouse.
+Unsafe containers are deleted after a certain period (depending on the type).
 All data is saved to a file and the stock is checked at all times.
 What is important is readable for the user (without serialization).